matijagaspar/tuna-for-node/README.md

 Stops the tuna client.

+<a name="startTunaProxy"></a>

+## startTunaProxy ⇒ <code>Promise&lt;TunaHandler&gt;</code>

+Starts a tuna proxy (http or socks5), this mode allows starting multiple proxies and there is no interference between each process.
+Port is assigned randomly by OS, and one can retrieve it from the return value `listenPort`

 ## Known issues:

 1. This package relies on reading the log output stream from tuna to determine if connected and to what ip.